pgumas/Peters-Quotes/README.md

 #### Practice with Git

-Peter is the best person on earth
+Peter is the best person on earth.